sproutfund/website_evergreen/program/economic-opportunity.md

         description:
         features:

-          - name:  "Ideation Session"
+          - title: "Ideation Session"
-            summary: "Prior to launching the program, Sprout hosted a community conversation and ideation session to explore how Pittsburghers already perceive and approach expanding economic opportunity.
+            description: "Prior to launching the program, Sprout hosted a community conversation and ideation session to explore how Pittsburghers already perceive and approach expanding economic opportunity.
 Eighteen people participated in the event, including a staffer from BNY Mellon and representatives from the Office of the Mayor, local nonprofits, corporations, and community groups."

-          - name:  "Working Group Meetings"
+          - title: "Working Group Meetings"
-            summary: "Members of the public were invited to attend working group meetings and help develop the three groups’ innovative, collaborative approaches to expanding economic opportunity in the region.
+            description: "Members of the public were invited to attend working group meetings and help develop the three groups’ innovative, collaborative approaches to expanding economic opportunity in the region.
 Sprout designed a facilitation approach for these meetings and trained working group leaders on how to lead these conversations and incorporate community feedback into their ongoing work."

-          - name:  "Economic Opportunity Forum"
+          - title: "Economic Opportunity Forum"
-            summary: "During Pittsburgh’s 2018 Inclusive Innovation Week, more than 120 people attended the Pittsburgh Economic Opportunity Forum at the  free event at the Energy Innovation Center in the Hill District This free event featured dynamic speakers and engaging activities exploring local efforts to increase economic opportunity in the Pittsburgh region.
+            description: "During Pittsburgh’s 2018 Inclusive Innovation Week, more than 120 people attended the Pittsburgh Economic Opportunity Forum at the  free event at the Energy Innovation Center in the Hill District This free event featured dynamic speakers and engaging activities exploring local efforts to increase economic opportunity in the Pittsburgh region.
 Each working group presented brief remarks on their progress and collected audience feedback on their approach."
 ---